 Hazards.
 Think about wearing bright clothing during hunting season.
 If you decide to bring your dog along on this one, make sure to watch for potential vehicles.

 Maps.
-See our topo map for a detailed look at the ride, and theWenatchee National Forest map for a general look at all the forest roads in the area.
+See our topo map below for a detailed look at the ride, and theWenatchee National Forest map for a general look at all the forest roads in the area.